-This document was published by the FIDO Alliance as a Review Draft.
+This document was published by the FIDO Alliance as a Implementation Draft.
 This document is intended to become a FIDO Alliance Proposed Standard.
 If you wish to make comments regarding this document, please Contact Us.
 All comments are welcome.

-This is a Review Draft Specification and is not intended to be a basis for any implementations as the Specification may change.
-Permission is hereby granted to use the Specification solely for the purpose of reviewing the Specification.
+This Implementation Draft Specification has been prapared by FIDO Alliance, Inc. Permission is hereby granted to use the Specification solely for the purpose of implementing the Specification.
 No rights are granted to prepare derivative works of this Specification.
 Entities seeking permission to reproduce portions of this Specification for other uses must contact the FIDO Alliance to determine whether an appropriate license for such use is available.